Does your child tell on other kids for every little thing? Learn how to stop tattle telling in your child once and for all.

 Then, explain that if other kids keep feeling that way, they might not want to play with her as much for fear that they’ll keep getting tattled on.

-And you might even show how tattling can ruin a fun play time.
+And you might even show how tattle telling can ruin a fun play time.
 You might ask, “It looks like you guys were having fun playing trains.
 Do you think you could’ve kept having fun even if your brother dumped all the tracks on the floor?”

 4. Encourage critical thinking

-Hearing a parent’s response to tattling can be confusing.
+Hearing a parent’s response to tattle telling can be confusing.
 Sometimes we take them seriously and rush to the room to stop their brothers from coloring on the walls.

 Other times, we wave the tattler away, incredulous that she’d even bother to tell us something so petty.
 You can imagine the mixed messages this can send.